6 Reasons to Visit the Northeast

 3. Explore the Outdoors in the Adirondacks

 Located in northeastern New York State, Adirondack Park is the first and largest park protected by the government in the nation.
-For those that love the outdoors, ski and hike your way through the Adirondack mountains.
+For those who love the outdoors, ski and hike your way through the Adirondack mountains.
 Take a canoe or kayak for a day, go island camping, and view the majestic waterfalls.
-For a real adventure, you can even go rock and ice climbing, or experience the scenery in a different way on the Wild Walk trail in the Spring and Summer months.
+For a real adventure, you can even go rock and ice climbing or experience the scenery in a different way on the Wild Walk trail in the spring and summer months.